-Learning Communities are the primary tool we use to help church leaders put Discipleship and Mission at the center of everything they do.
+Learning Communities are the primary 3DM training process to help church leaders put Discipleship and Mission at the center of everything they do.

 Is it just another conference?